lunduniversity/lunduniversity.github.io/src/bjornregnell/index.md

 <iframe width="425" height="240" src="https://www.youtube.com/embed/ii_sC1TfpZY" title="Scala First Lessons from 3 student generations - Björn Regnell" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-### Selected past teaching contributions by Björn Regnell:
+### Selected teaching contributions

-* I have developed, headed and given lectures, tutorials and labs in EDAA45 Introduction to Programming using Scala.
+* Course development, course head and giving lectures, tutorials and labs in EDAA45 Introduction to Programming using Scala.
-* I have developed, headed and given lectures, tutorials and labs in TFRD48 Introduction to Programming using Scala.
+* Course development, course head and giving lectures, tutorials and labs in TFRD48 Introduction to Programming using Scala.
-* I have headed and given lectures, tutorials and labs in EDA016 Programming, First course using Java.
+* Course head and giving lectures, tutorials and labs in EDA016 Programming, First course using Java.
-* I have developed, headed and given lectures, tutorials and labs in ETSN15 Requirements Engineering.
+* Course development, course head and giving lectures, tutorials and labs in ETSN15 Requirements Engineering.
-* I have developed, headed and given lectures, tutorials and labs in TFRG55 Requirements Engineering for Digital Systems.
+* Course development, course head and giving lectures, tutorials and labs in TFRG55 Requirements Engineering for Digital Systems.
-* I have developed, headed, and given lectures, tutorials and labs in earlier versions of ETSF30 Requirements Engineering given at Campus Helsingborg.
+* Course development, course head, and giving lectures, tutorials and labs in earlier versions of ETSF30 Requirements Engineering given at Campus Helsingborg.
-* I have been involved in developing, headed and given lectures, tutorials and labs in earlier versions of ETSN05 Software Development for Large Systems.
+* Course development, course head and giving lectures, tutorials and labs in earlier versions of ETSN05 Software Development for Large Systems.
-* I have been involved in developing, headed and given lectures, tutorials and labs in earlier versions of ETSF20 Software Development for Large Projects given at Campus Helsingborg.
+* Course development, course head and giving lectures, tutorials and labs in earlier versions of ETSF20 Software Development for Large Projects given at Campus Helsingborg.
-* I have lectured in EDAA05 Computers in systems.
+* Lectured in EDAA05 Computers in systems.
-* I have lectured in EITA65 Design of Systems for Digital Transformation.
+* Lectured in EITA65 Design of Systems for Digital Transformation.
+* Project supervision in EDAG10 Scientific Theory for Engineers.

 ## Learn how to program!

 "It should be general knowledge owned by everyone to understand how a computer can be programmed.
 It is critical from a democratic perspective that everyone has basic knowledge in computer science and programming, so that every citizen can participate in shaping tomorrow’s society.
 Programming is a creative activity that connects mathematics, language, science, social studies with a culture of of global collaboration." *Björn Regnell, Professor of Computer Science, Lund University.*

-* I have developed fun programming challenges for kids that are used in the Science Center at Lund University:
+* Björn Regnell has developed programming challenges for school kids visiting Vattenhallen Science Center at Lund University:
   * Challenges in programming for kids in Scala with Kojo: [in Swedish](http://fileadmin.cs.lth.se/cs/Personal/Bjorn_Regnell/uppdrag.pdf), [in English](https://www.lth.se/fileadmin/programvaruportal/programmera/Exercises/kojo-exercise-en.pdf), [in German](https://www.lth.se/fileadmin/programvaruportal/programmera/Exercises/kojo-exercise-de.pdf), [in Italian](https://www.lth.se/fileadmin/programvaruportal/programmera/Exercises/kojo-exercise-it.pdf).
   * More information: [www.lth.se/programmera/programmering-i-skolan](https://www.lth.se/programmera/programmering-i-skolan/)
   * Popular science talk about how neural networks are used in Artificial Intelligence: